sualsoft/Clienk/content/blog/upgrade-your-telephony-with-clienk.en.md

 Customers can be given the option to leave voicemail in the IVR outside the opening hours or while waiting in the queue (all configurable from the Clienk backend).
 The voicemail messages will be placed in the unified queue with the priority configured so that those voicemails will be routed to the next available agent when online.

+**Music on Hold**

+While customers are waiting in the queue for the first agent to become available they can listen to your own selection of music.
+You choose the tracklist, we play the songs!

+**SIP or E1/T1**

+To meet all demands, Clienk supports both SIP and traditional E1/T1 telephone lines.
+For the best possible SIP connection Clienk works together with well known market leader Audiocodes.

-Customers can either choose an inhouse hardware PBX or Cloud based PBX, it all depends on your wishes, technical infrastructure and/or call and agent volume.
+Customers can either choose an inhouse PBX or Cloud based PBX, it all depends on your wishes, technical infrastructure and/or call and agent volume.